NotJoeMartinez/rushbot/README.md

 the twilio api.
 After deploying the flask application it's important to keep the IP address supper secret because I never got around to implementing any sort of authentication protocol.
-Someone *could* potentially form a malicious post request and messages on your organizations behalf.
+Someone *could* potentially form a malicious post request and send messages on your organizations behalf.

-Also remember to copy the csv you used to send out the mass text to the same directory as the flask application or Bingo won't know anyone's Nam-O
+Also remember to copy the csv you used to send out the mass text to the same directory as the flask application or else Bingo won't know anyone's Nam-O

 ## Responding to responses
 If someone responds to your mass sms it should pop up in your dedicated group message